Routines are important to our efficiency throughout the day, but there needs to be a balance.

 To help you with this, I have created a set of worksheets to make this process even easier.

-For each section I want you to only include one thing for that section into your routine.
+For each section I want you to only include one thing for that section into your morning routine.
 Adding too much can be overwhelming and make it harder to stick too.

 One thing that will wake you up and give you an energy boost